Horace Lamb: University of Manchester, 1885–1920

 Lamb was appointed to the Chair of Mathematics at Owens College, Manchester, in 1885 and which became the Beyer Chair in 1888, a position Lamb held until retirement in 1920 (Owens College was merged with the Victoria University of Manchester in 1904).
 His Hydrodynamics appeared in 1895 (6th ed.
 1933), and other works included An Elementary Course of Infinitesimal Calculus (1897, 3rd ed.
 1919), Propagation of Tremors over the Surface of an Elastic Solid (1904), The Dynamical Theory of Sound (1910, 2nd ed.
 1925), Statics (1912, 3rd ed.
 1928), Dynamics (1914), Higher Mechanics (1920) and The Evolution of Mathematical Physics (1924).

 Later years, 1920–1934

 In 1932 Lamb, in an address to the British Association for the Advancement of Science, wittily expressed on the difficulty of explaining and studying turbulence in fluids.

 He reportedly said, "I am an old man now, and when I die and go to heaven there are two matters on which I hope for enlightenment.
 One is quantum electrodynamics, and the other is the turbulent motion of fluids.
 And about the former I am rather optimistic."

 Lamb is also known for description of special waves in thin solid layers.
 These are now known as Lamb waves.

+Family

+Lamb married Elizabeth Foot (1845−1930), his former headmaster's sister-in-law, in 1875 and had seven children, including the classicist Walter Lamb, the painter Henry Lamb and the archaeologist Dorothy Lamb.
+His son Ernest, a professor of engineering at Queen Mary College in London, was the father of the climatologist Hubert Lamb and the grandfather of the Liberal Democrat politician Norman Lamb.

-Lamb was survived by three sons and four daughters.
-The sons (who included Walter Lamb (classicist) and the painter Henry Lamb) were born at Adelaide, South Australia, and all became distinguished.
-He is buried at the Parish of the Ascension Burial Ground in Cambridge, with his wife.
+Lamb died in 1934 and was buried at the Ascension Parish Burial Ground in Cambridge, with his wife.